 Cost: $250 + GST

-This course is synchronized with the CCA exam schedule and is now closed.
-We highly recommend registering for our prep course only if you are registered to write the next exam as our content is approved by the Prairie CCA board for each specific exam session and, as such, may be subject to change between exam offerings depending on required instruction.
+This course is synchronized with the CCA exam schedule and is now open.
+We highly recommend registering for our prep course only if you are registered to write the next exam as our content is approved by the Prairie CCA board for each specific exam session and, as such, may be subject to change between exam offerings depending on the required instruction.
 The next CCA exam will be held in early February 2018.
-Our prep course for this exam will open for registration in October of 2017 and students will be able to register at any time until January 22, 2018.
+Our prep course for this exam will open for registration at any time from now until January 22, 2018.
+The course takes 15-30 hours of time to complete so we close the program early to allow later registrants two weeks before the exam date to complete the prep course.

 Prepare for the Prairie portion of your Certified Crop Adviser exam by taking this online course complete with comprehensive pdf textbook and question database that you can challenge over and over.
 This course is intended for people taking their CCA exam in the coming session, therefore we highly recommend registering with the Prairie CCA for your exams before registering for our exam prep course.

 The next Prairie CCA exams will be held Friday, Feb.
 2, 2018 in Saskatoon on the U of S campus.
-Registration for our exam prep is now closed and will reopen in October 2017.
-The prep course will close once the CCA exams are complete but students keep their study guides for reference.
+Registration for our exam prep is now open.
+The prep course and online challenge exams will close once the CCA exams are complete but students will keep their study guides for future reference.